| THE PAST MONTH IN THEYDON BOIS JANUARY 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 Day celebrations; in reality, because both these days were mid week, the

+holiday period could extend to fourteen days, inclusive of two weekends.
 The members of the Astrokyds Club, which meets in the village hall

 under the auspices of the Loughton Astronomical Society, were most disappointed